ROCm/jitify/jitify2_user_guide.md

   Specifies a directory to search for include files.
-Jitify intercepts these flags and handles searching for include files itself instead of relying on HIPRTC, in order to provide more flexibi
+Jitify intercepts these flags and handles searching for include files itself instead of relying on HIPRTC, in order to provide more flexibility.

 - `--offload-arch=gfx*`or `--gpu-architecture=gfx*` or `--gpu-name=gfx*`